1. Home

 Example how to add a new task in the Calendar via the + button in the weekly view.

-Change project color
+Change the project color

-Synchronise Calendars
+Synchronize Calendars

 View hierarchy

-After adding smart subtasks with deadlines, we’ve also added navigation and parent tasks in the view.
-In the Calendar, you can switch on Show hierarchy which enables you to see parent tasks for a subtask.
+When adding smart subtasks with deadlines to the calendar, you can see the navigation and view parent tasks in the view.
+In the calendar, you can switch on Show hierarchy which enables you to see parent tasks for subtasks.
+This can be done in the left column Tasks without a due date.
+Switch on the checkbox under the filters.

 How to show parent tasks for subtasks in the Calendar.